codazoda/opendraw/README.md

 # OpenDraw

 OpenDraw is a code based drawing tool.
-It's inspired by my work on generative art and by the utility of OpenSCAD.
+It's inspired by my work on generative art and by the fantastic OpenSCAD project.
+OpenDraw is for 2D drawing of binary images by writing code.

 ![OpenDraw Screenshot](opendraw.png)